Meet the people behind the work

 Prior to her current position, Ms. Brodie served as the director of development for Western Sustainability Exchange (WSE).
 In addition to her development role at WSE, Ms. Brodie was deeply involved in program planning and execution.
-Before working at WSE, Ms. Brodie was the Northern Rockies development and finance manager for Sonoran Institute.
-She has served on the Gallatin Area Planning Grants Advisory Board, the Greater Gallatin Watershed Council, and was Board Chair for the Gallatin-Park Chapter of Montana Conservation Voters.
-She was also Secretary and Treasurer of the Southwestern Montana Barrel Racing Association, is a former member of the Bozeman Vikings Dragon Boat Team, and a proud Water Babe.
+Before working at WSE, she was the Northern Rockies development and finance manager for Sonoran Institute.
+Sharon is co-founder and serves on the Board of Directors of the Gallatin Water Trust.
+She has served on the Gallatin Area Planning Grants Advisory Board, the Greater Gallatin Watershed Council, and as Board Chair for the Gallatin-Park Chapter of Montana Conservation Voters.
+She was Secretary and Treasurer of the Southwestern Montana Barrel Racing Association, is a former member of the Bozeman Vikings Dragon Boat Team, and is a proud Water Babe.

 Jeff Rupp served as the President and Chief Executive Officer for the Human Resource Development Council of District IX (HRDC) for 35 years.
 He remains in service to HRDC’s mission as a Senior Advisor to their Board of Directors and CEO.
 Under his leadership, the organization developed Montana’s first community land trusts in Bozeman and Livingston.
 His vision and commitment to public transit resulted in the Streamline bus service, which now provides over 300,000 fare-free rides annually to employees, students, seniors and visitors.

 Mr. Rupp served as a Bozeman City Commissioner and on numerous local, state, and national boards in the areas of community development, housing, poverty, workforce development, and conservation, including Montana Board of Housing, Bozeman Historic Preservation Board, Gallatin Valley Land Trust, and Montana Conservation Corps as a founder.